Basset-Hound-OSINT/osint-resources/references/references_02/josephmisiti.md

 * [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch) - Implementations of Machine Learning models from scratch in Python with a focus on transparency.
 Aims to showcase the nuts and bolts of ML in an accessible way.
 * [Edward](http://edwardlib.org/) - A library for probabilistic modelling, inference, and criticism.
 Built on top of TensorFlow.
 * [xRBM](https://github.com/omimo/xRBM) - A library for Restricted Boltzmann Machine (RBM) and its conditional variants in Tensorflow.
-* [CatBoost](https://github.com/catboost/catboost) - General purpose gradient boosting on decision trees library with categorical features support out of the box.
-It is easy to install, well documented and supports CPU and GPU (even multi-GPU) computation.
 * [stacked_generalization](https://github.com/fukatani/stacked_generalization) - Implementation of machine learning stacking technique as a handy library in Python.
 * [modAL](https://github.com/modAL-python/modAL) - A modular active learning framework for Python, built on top of scikit-learn.
 * [Cogitare](https://github.com/cogitare-ai/cogitare): A Modern, Fast, and Modular Deep Learning and Machine Learning framework for Python.
 * [Parris](https://github.com/jgreenemi/Parris) - Parris, the automated infrastructure setup tool for machine learning algorithms.
-* [neonrvm](https://github.com/siavashserver/neonrvm) - neonrvm is an open source machine learning library based on RVM technique.
-It's written in C programming language and comes with Python programming language bindings.
 * [Turi Create](https://github.com/apple/turicreate) - Machine learning from Apple.
 Turi Create simplifies the development of custom machine learning models.
 You don't have to be a machine learning expert to add recommendations, object detection, image classification, image similarity or activity classification to your app.
-* [xLearn](https://github.com/aksnzhy/xlearn) - A high performance, easy-to-use, and scalable machine learning package, which can be used to solve large-scale machine learning problems. xLearn is especially useful for solving machine learning problems on large-scale sparse data, which is very common in Internet services such as online advertisement and recommender systems.
 * [mlens](https://github.com/flennerhag/mlens) - A high performance, memory efficient, maximally parallelized ensemble learning, integrated with scikit-learn.
 * [Thampi](https://github.com/scoremedia/thampi) - Machine Learning Prediction System on AWS Lambda
 * [MindsDB](https://github.com/mindsdb/mindsdb) - Open Source framework to streamline use of neural networks.